Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/com.unity.ml-agents.md

 ## Known limitations

 ### Training
 Training is limited to the Unity Editor and Standalone builds on Windows, MacOS, and Linux.
-Your environment will default to inference mode if training is not supported or is not currenlty running.
+Your environment will default to inference mode if training is not supported or is not currently running.

 ### Headless Mode